About the Anglo-Saxons

 The English Companions

 The English Companions promotes interest and research into the Anglo-Saxon era (AD 450-1100).
-A quarterly magazine, “Widowinde” is published and their website has ongoing information and discussions of interest.
+We publish a quarterly magazine, Withowinde, our website has ongoing information and discussions of interest.
 An Old English correspondence course enables members to learn both the written and spoken language.
 Local groups, organised on a scir basis, arrange their own meetings and attend lectures, exhibitions and events; some events attended include “Living History Groups”.

 The English Companions does not follow any particular interpretation of history and maintains a strictly neutral line on modern political and religious matters.